Paracetamol

 The digital axillary thermometer (under the arm) is the most common — normal 36-37°C, fever above 37.5°C. The rectal thermometer (standard in infants) reads 0.3-0.5°C higher.
 Infrared thermometers for the ear and forehead are convenient but less accurate.

-Do not measure immediately after exercise, a hot bath or a hot meal - results will be falsely elevated.
+Do not measure immediately after exertion, a hot bath, or a hot meal — falsely high readings.
 Wait 20-30 minutes.

-In healthy adults, fever up to 38.5°C usually does not need treatment - it is useful, it speeds up the immune response.
-Treat when discomfort is large, in children under 3 months with any fever (medical emergency), in patients with chronic heart or lung disease.
+In healthy adults, fever up to 38.5°C usually does not require treatment — it is useful, it speeds up the immune response.
+You treat it when the discomfort is significant, in children under 3 months with any fever (a medical emergency), and in patients with chronic cardiac or pulmonary diseases.

-Ibuprofen 200-400 mg every 6-8h reduces both fever and inflammation.
+Ibuprofen 200-400 mg every 6-8h lowers both fever and inflammation.
 In children, 5-10 mg/kg/dose.
-Avoid in severe dehydration, kidney failure, ulcer.
+Avoid it in severe dehydration, kidney failure, and ulcer.

-You can alternate paracetamol and ibuprofen every 3h if fever is high and persistent - a validated strategy in children over 6 months.
+You can alternate paracetamol and ibuprofen every 3h if the fever is high and persistent — a strategy validated in children over 6 months.

 Viral infections (cold, flu, COVID, gastroenteritis) are the most common.
-Bacterial infections (tonsillitis, pneumonia, urinary, otitis) usually produce higher fever.
+Bacterial infections (strep throat, pneumonia, urinary, ear infection) usually cause a higher fever.
 Other causes: post-vaccination reactions, autoimmune diseases, thyroiditis, malignancies.

 Search the pharmacy